About User Rights

 Raphael Kneer

 Raphael Kneer is the Co-Founder and Managing Director of User Rights.
 Following a commercial apprenticeship, he studied law in Heidelberg and Madrid.
+Legal clerkship at the Higher Regional Court in Frankfurt/Main with stations with the Federal Foreign Office (European Staff and Brexit) and the German Embassy in Lima.
 He has been working as a lawyer for several years and has (co-)founded several companies.

 team_stephan@2x